-Besides protecting your health, visiting the doctor right away makes it easier for you to successfully pursue an injury claim.
+Besides protecting your health, visiting the doctor right away makes it easier for you to successfully pursue an injury claim in White Plains, NY.
 Delaying or failing to see your physician allows the insurance company to say your injuries are unrelated to your accident.
 In other words, they will have the leverage they need to avoid liability or compensate you less.
 You will have the burden of proving there was no other way for you to sustain this type of injury other than from the car accident.

 Having a record of your medical needs and treatment close in time to the date the accident or injury occurred is essential in building and proving a case.
 This is especially true when you may need to prove months or years later that your injuries are related to your accident.

 After a car accident, it is very important that you do not rush into a settlement with the insurance company or any other parties involved.
 The at-fault party’s insurer will likely pressure you into accepting a settlement offer that may not be enough to cover the full extent of your losses.
 Once you sign a release of liability form to receive compensation, it negates any future claims related to the crash.
 Signing this form before you have been evaluated by a medical professional or completely understanding your injuries and the treatment you may require can be a costly mistake.
 Some accident victims end up living with chronic pain or permanent physical limitations, leading to more expenses and lost wages.
 None of which can be recovered if you settle your case too soon.

 If you waited to see a doctor or need help pursuing a car accident claim, contact Lever & Ecker, PLLC.
 We can help you recover the compensation you deserve.
 Schedule your free consultation today by contacting us online or calling (877) 721-3512.